MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter-rx-signals-riverpod-rxdart.md

 **Overview**: [Riverpod](https://riverpod.dev/docs/introduction/why_riverpod) is a library that aims at being a "reactive caching framework"

 **Reactive Computation**:  It does perform reactive computations automatically.
 However, combining and reacting to multiple state changes still requires some manual effort.
-Inside the computed value Provider, we need to manually call watch on each dependency, as seen in the example below.
+Inside the computed value Provider, you need to manually call watch on each dependency, as seen in the example below.

  **Storing Computed Values**: Riverpod stores computed values.
 It doesn't automatically minimize recomputes, but it does offer the [select](https://riverpod.dev/docs/advanced/select#filtering-widgetprovider-rebuild-using-select) method to help you minimize recomputes.